Nooksack River GRP

 Economic Resources at Risk – Summary

 Socio-economic sensitive resources are facilities or locations that rely on a body of water to be economically viable.
 Because of their location, they could be severely impacted if an oil spill were to occur.
 Economically sensitive resources are separated into three categories: critical infrastructure, water dependent commercial areas, and water dependent recreation areas.
-Appendix 6A of this chapter provides a list of economic resources for this planning area.
+The Economic Resources at Risk PDF in the Table of Contents provides a list of economic resources for this planning area.

 Open to read more